Samuel-Morgan-Tyghe/TwitterStream/README.md

 This project would have taken half the time if I could figure out how to programmatically call a tweet array and pass it through traditional parent/child components with props.

+App.js

+- gets data
+- adds it to current data (useState)
+- displays via .map

+There are also blueprints for how to remove/add tweets when scoll position is met.
+I don't know how to trigger twitterStream.js programatically

 How to process and display data :

 - bulk / batches (how much will you need?)
 - continuous (this a huge waste of memory and render performance)
-- continuous/batch but like an automated tap turning off and on to reduce speed (there's a.close(), but not an .open() so there library limitations here)
+- continuous/batch but like an automated tap turning off and on to reduce speed (there's a.close(), but not an .open() so theres library limitations here)

 This stream loads a lot of information, so you can as I did create batches (limits memory use)